streams-kafka-workshop/.github/profile/README.md

 7.  **Kafka and AI (Introduction)**
     *   **Why Kafka is Important in the Context of AI:** Understand the role of Kafka in AI/ML pipelines for real-time data ingestion and processing.
     *   **MCP with Kafka:** (Further details to be added)

-We look forward to an engaging and informative workshop!